kopiotrek/Allegro-Hand-Teleoperation/README.md

 # Allegro Hand Teleoperation

-This guide will help you set up and run teleoperation for the Allegro Hand robot.
+This guide will help you set up and run teleoperation for the Allegro Hand robot using Meta Quest 3.

 ---